-The Catahoula Pitbull mix is a rare and relatively new designer pooch whose popularity has just started to take off.
-With many owners now opting for something a little different from the usual family favorites such as the Labrador, lesser known breeds such as the Catahoula Leopard Dog are becoming more fashionable.
+The Catahoula Pitbull mix is a rare and relatively new designer dog whose popularity has just started to take off.
+Many dog owners now opting for something a little different from the usual family favorites such as the Labrador.
+Lesser-known breeds, such as the Catahoula Leopard Dog, are becoming more popular.

-The Catahoula is quite an intense breed, so when it’s mixed with the American Pitbull Terrier, the end result can be a somewhat more adaptable and affectionate pooch.
-While he is not suited to every family home, there is something very special about this mixed breed pup.
+The Catahoula is quite an intense breed, so when it’s mixed with the American Pitbull Terrier, the end result can be a somewhat more adaptable and affectionate mix.
+While he is not suited to every family home, there is something very special about this mixed-breed pup.

-As long as you are active and an experienced and strong-willed dog owner, this breed can make an awesome canine companion.
-So, let’s take a closer look to see if the Catahoula Pitbull mixed breed pup is the perfect canine for you and your lifestyle.
+If you are active and an experienced and strong-willed dog owner, this breed can make an awesome canine companion.
+So, let’s take a closer look to see if the Catahoula Pitbull mixed breed pup is the perfect canine companion for you and your lifestyle.

-To fully understand a designer dog and what genes he can expect to inherit, it is vital to learn a little about his parents, as he could inherit any combination of genes and characteristics, so you need to be sure that you like them all.
+To fully understand a designer dog and what genes he can expect to inherit, it is vital to learn a little about his parents.
+The Pitahoula may inherit any combination of genes and characteristics, so you need to be sure that you are comfortable with all of them.

 Catahoula Leopard Dog

-The hardworking Catahoula Leopard Dog is described as loyal, independent and watchful, and he makes a hard-working canine colleague.
-He is also known to make a great family pet for the right family, but he needs a strict and firm leader who needs to understand pack mentality, otherwise he is known to become unruly.
+The hardworking Catahoula Leopard Dog is described as loyal, independent, and watchful.
+He makes a hard-working canine colleague.
+He is also known to make a great family pet for the right family.
+However, he needs a strict and firm leader who understands the pack mentality.
+Otherwise, he is known to become unruly.

 American Pitbull Terrier